SarveshKadam/Technical-Blogs/ckfgeimu6011i7bs1e3nh6xm1.md

 The above-mentioned points are good enough to get you started with `var`, `let`, and `const`.

->Thank you for your time for reading the article, please leave a review and share it if it >helped you.
-Also, give a follow on my twitter(twitter.com/kadamsarvesh10)
+>Thank you for your time for reading the article, give a follow on my [twitter](https://twitter.com/kadamsarvesh10) as I am documenting my learning